davidan1981/rubybreaker/README.md

 To contribute to the project, visit RubyBreaker's [GitHub page](http://github.com/rockalizer/rubybreaker) and [RubyGems page](http://rubygems.org/gems/rubybreaker).
-The web version of this document can be found [here](http://rockalizer.webfactional.com/projects/rubybreaker).
+The web version of this document and the tutorial can be found [here](http://rockalizer.webfactional.com/projects/rubybreaker).

 ## Requirements